 Trajan, 25 January 98 - 8 or 9 August 117 A.D., Amphipolis, Macedonia

 Amphipolis was home to an imperial cult, worshiping the living emperor, and to a cult dedicated to Artemis Tauropolos.
 The obverse depicts Trajan as a military victor and probably copies an imperial statue.
 Artemis' most distinctive attributes were her bow and arrows but she was also called the torch-bearing goddess.
 This reverse likely depicts a local statue of Artemis Tauropolos.
 Artemis was honored at Amphipolis with torch-races called Lampadephoria.GB90707.
 Bronze AE 20, Lindgren II 978 (same dies), Varbanov 7179 (R7), AMNG III 79, Hunterian I 37, Moushmov 6068, SNG ANS -, SNG Cop -, SNG Tüb -, BMC Macedonia -, F, weight 6.620 g, maximum diameter 20.2 mm, die axis 180o, Amphipolis mint, 25 Jan 98 - 8/9 Aug 117 A.D.; obverseKAICAP TPAIANOC, emperor on horseback galloping right, brandishing spear to strike a prostrate foe below; reverse AMΦIΠOΛEITWN, Artemis Tauropolos standing left, kalathos on head, long torch before her in right hand, small branch in left hand downward at side, grounded shield behind; rare; $95.00 (€80.75)

 Trajan, 25 January 98 - 8 or 9 August 117 A.D., Amphipolis, Macedonia

 Amphipolis was home to an imperial cult, worshiping the living emperor, and to a cult dedicated to Artemis Tauropolos.
-The obverse depicts Trajan as a military victor and probably copies an imperial statue.
-The reverse may depict a local statue of Artemis Tauropolos.
+Artemis' most distinctive attributes were her bow, arrows and quiver, but she was also called the torch-bearing goddess.
+This reverse likely depicts a local statue of Artemis Tauropolos.
 Artemis was honored at Amphipolis with torch-races called Lampadephoria.GB90406.
 Bronze AE 20, Lindgren II 978 (same dies), Varbanov 7179 (R7), AMNG III 79, Hunterian I 37, Moushmov 6068, SNG ANS -, SNG Cop -, SNG Tüb -, BMC Macedonia -, gF, centered, some porosity, weight 5.099 g, maximum diameter 20.4 mm, die axis 180o, Amphipolis mint, 25 Jan 98 - 8/9 Aug 117 A.D.; obverseKAICAP TPAIANOC, emperor on horseback galloping right, brandishing spear to strike a prostrate foe below; reverse AMΦIΠOΛEITWN, Artemis Tauropolos standing left, kalathos on head, long torch before her in right hand, small branch in left hand downward at side, grounded shield behind; rare; $90.00 (€76.50)